La Civiltà Cattolica: La Civiltà Cattolica in the 19th century

 La Civiltà Cattolica contributed to the Syllabus of Errors, the First Vatican Council (1869–1870) and to the task of restoring Thomist philosophy, which flourished during the pontificate of Pope Leo XIII (1878–1903).

 The journal held an anti-evolutionistic position, and was often the main source for Vatican thinking on the issue, as no direct statements were made.
 However, the opening in 1998 of the Archive of the Congregation for the Doctrine of the Faith (previously called the Holy Office or the Congregation of the Index) revealed that on many crucial points and in specific cases, the Vatican position had been less dogmatic than the journal had suggested at the time.

 The journal held a prominent role in the Italian political arena.
 It reviewed the events which led to the unification of Italy and the Roman Question.
 After the Capture of Rome in 1870, the journal opposed the liberalist political party and modernism.

-During the late 1800s the paper also published several anti-Semitic articles.
-According to Jewish writer Pinchas Lapide, the paper, for example, re-awoke the myth that Jews ritualistically killed Christian children to use the victim's blood in their bread: "In spite of six papal condemnations of the blood legend and in spite of Pope Innocent III's explicit command ('Nor shall anyone accuse them of using human blood in their religious rites...
+During the late 1800s, the paper also published several antisemitic articles.
+According to Jewish writer Pinchas Lapide, the paper, for example, re-awoke the myth that Jews ritualistically killed Christian children to use the victim's blood in their bread: "In spite of six papal condemnations of the blood legend and in spite of Pope Innocent III's explicit command ('Nor shall anyone accuse them of using human blood in their religious rites....
 [W]e strictly forbid the recurrence of such a thing') the order... published, between February 1881 and December 1882, a series of articles [which contained such assertions as]: 'Every year the Hebrews crucify a child... [and] in order that the blood be effective, the child must die in torment' (21 Jan.
 1882, p.
 214)."

 La Civiltà Cattolica and the rise of Fascism

 In the early 20th century, the journal promoted the development of a Catholic ruling class.
 (A decline had occurred particularly after the Non Expedit, a papal policy promulgated in the late 19th century that discouraged Catholics from taking an active part in the political process.)
-After the signing of the Lateran treaty in 1929, Father Enrico Rosa, the editor of the journal met with Alleanza Nazionale, (an anti-fascist) group of Catholic monarchists.
+After the signing of the Lateran Treaty in 1929, Father Enrico Rosa, the editor of the journal met with Alleanza Nazionale, (an anti-fascist) group of Catholic monarchists.
 In 1936, Father Antonio Messineo (1897–1968) published an article in La Civiltà Cattolica about the legitimacy of colonialism.
 At the time, Italy was annexing Ethiopia in opposition to the League of Nations.

 In 1937 the journal published the letter of the Spanish bishops dated 1 July 1937 dealing with the civil war.
 This letter, supporting the dictatorial movement of general Francisco Franco was ignored by the Osservatore Romano.